minifast/react-native-demo/README.md

 ## Run the Component Specs

-* All of the specs can be run via NPM.
+* All of the specs can be run via Yarn.

-  `npm test`
+  `yarn test`

 * Specific tests can be run with the grep option.

-  `npm test -- --grep "has three children"`
+  `yarn test -- --grep "has three children"`